Prior-Informed Flow Matching for Graph Reconstruction: Experimental details

 \subsection{Training cost}

-All the models are trained on NVIDIA A100-SXM4-80GB GPUs.
-Fitting the Node2Vec prior takes roughly $1$ to $1.5$ hours depending on the datasets.
-Once the prior is fixed, the flow model itself has essentially the same training loop and cost as when using a Gaussian prior: end-to-end training of the flow model itself takes about $2$ hours on \textsc{ENZYMES} and \textsc{IMDB-B}, and about $4$ to $5$ hours on \textsc{PROTEINS}.
-We did not observe a noticeable difference in training behavior between the Gaussian and prior-informed variants, and the model behaves similarly under different edge-drop rates.
+All models are trained on NVIDIA A100-SXM4-80GB GPUs.
+Once the prior is fixed, the flow model used in PIFM has essentially the same training loop and computational cost as the flow model initialized with a Gaussian prior.
+Thus, the main additional cost of PIFM comes from fitting the prior itself, not from the subsequent flow-matching stage.
+This observation is consistent with our empirical training runs, where we did not observe noticeable differences in optimization behavior between Gaussian-prior and prior-informed flow variants across edge-drop settings.
+Table~\ref{tab:training_time_100epochs} reports training time of the flow model for $100$ epochs on each dataset, with PROTEINS taking the most time while the other 2 datasets remain similar training costs.